Easy, Affordable Service for Nevada Residents

 Why Plan Ahead?

-Estate planning is a vital legal process that manages and distributes a person's assets after death and provides directives in case you become incapacitated.
+Estate planning is a legal process that manages and distributes a person's assets after death and provides directives in case you become incapacitated.
 It's essential for protecting your hard-earned assets and for unburdening your loved ones of the process of trying to guess your wishes when you are no longer able to express them.
 Unexpected events like accidents, illness, or death can happen at any time, regardless of age.
 It also allows you to appoint a guardian for your minor children.

-A common misconception is that having a Revocable Living Trust eliminates the need for a Pour-Over Will.
+A common misconception is that having a Revocable Living Trust eliminates the need for a Last Will.
 However, this is not entirely accurate.
 A Revocable Living Trust can help manage your assets during your lifetime and distribute them after you pass, but it only covers assets you transferred into it.

 The all-in-one estate plan provided by Your Legacy will enable you to make any changes necessary as your circumstances evolve.
-The revocable living trust prepared by Your Legacy will not become irrevocable (meaning, not capable of being changed) until your death or of your spouse if married.
+The revocable living trust prepared by Your Legacy will not become irrevocable (meaning, not capable of being changed) until your death or your spouse if married.

 Without an estate plan, you forfeit the ability to control how your assets are distributed after your death.
 Dying without an estate plan or will is known as "dying intestate."
 In such cases, your properties will be allocated based on the laws of intestate succession.
 These legal principles determine who inherits your estate in the absence of a will or other estate planning tool.
 This process could disrupt your intended distribution of wealth, possibly leaving your loved ones, especially those not related by blood, unprotected or causing undue hardship or financial distress.